 Conditions that interfere with food absorption, such celiac or Crohn’s disease, can cause B12 trouble.
 So can the use of commonly prescribed heartburn drugs, which reduce acid production in the stomach (acid is needed to absorb vitamin B12).
 The condition is more likely to occur in older people due to the cutback in stomach acid production that often occurs with aging.

 Vitamin B12 deficiency can be slow to develop, causing symptoms to appear gradually and intensify over time.
 It can also come on relatively quickly.
 Given the array of symptoms it can cause, the condition can be overlooked or confused with something else.
-Symptoms may include:
+Vitamin B12 deficiency symptoms may include:

 - strange sensations, numbness, or tingling in the hands, legs, or feet